tdewin/best-practices-guide/job_configuration/deduplication_and_compression.md

 ### What does it do?

 The primary purpose of deduplication is to reduce the amount of data that has to be stored on disk by detecting redundant data within the backup and storing it only once.
-Veeam deduplication is based on identifying duplicate blocks across multiple VMs in a job.
+Veeam deduplication is based on identifying duplicate blocks inside a single VM disk or across multiple VMs in a job.
 This is primarily beneficial when VMs are deployed from the same template since the base image is identical, but is less useful for incremental data.

 ### How does it work?